 - Hot cooked spaghetti

-- In a large skillet, brown meatballs in oil until a thermometer reads 160°.
+- In a large skillet, brown meatballs in oil.
 Add to sauce.
 In the same skillet, cook sausage over medium heat until no longer pink; drain.
 Stir into sauce.
-Simmer, uncovered, for 20-30 minutes or until heated through.
-Serve with spaghetti.
+Simmer, uncovered, for 20-30 minutes or until meatballs are no longer pink.
+Serve over spaghetti.
 Yield: 8 servings.

 Originally published as Spaghetti with Meatballs in Quick Cooking September/October 2004, p44